 Vienna’s “largest living room” is one pitch for the 2-day Streetlife Festival.

-In the absence of sofas, last night’s takeaway and a pile of newspapers nobody got around to clearing up, we’ll have to assume some artistic licence in that description.
+In the absence of sofas, last night’s takeaway, and a pile of newspapers nobody got around to clearing up, we’ll have to assume some artistic licence in that description.

 Let’s call it an urban festival: a celebration of community, the city environment, the unconventional…the joy of the street.

-The boys helped shoot a video for WWF, tried a spot of juggling, grooved (or whatever the appropriate word is) to the funky beats of the DJ, and watched various urban sports…like skateboarding and street soccer.
+When we visited, our boys helped shoot a video for WWF, tried a spot of juggling, grooved (or whatever the appropriate word is) to the funky beats of the DJ, and watched various urban sports…like skateboarding and street soccer.

 There was plenty for the little ones, too, like painting, games, bubble blowing and a very creative lady who seemed able to make anything out of balloons.

 The whole event is permeated by positivity, which stems from the “alternative” feel about the place, in turn reflecting Vienna and Austria’s strong sense of green values.
 At the end of the day, it’s fun and a nice antidote to the cynicism of modern life.

 Oh, and a large street food market should ensure you don’t go hungry.

 It’s all free to walk around, so no need for a ticket.
 I don’t have the next dates, yet, but anticipate something around a September weekend, perhaps, but only if the event returns after a pandemic hiatus (check locally).

 A subway station sits at one end of the festival area and a tram stop at the other, so it’s easy to reach (not to mention very central anyway).